- The Center

-Your hip pain from arthritis has gotten so bad that you can no longer function well or tolerate the pain with even simple daily activities.
-The evaluation of your hip by physical exam and a careful review of your X-ray indicates that your hip is extensively worn.
-You are getting no relief with the more conservative measures and now you are wondering about your next step.
-What can be done now?
+Total hip replacement may be the answer to your hip pain from arthritis.
+When you can no longer function well or tolerate the pain with even simple daily activities, it’s time to think about total hip replacement.
+If the evaluation of your hip by physical exam and a careful review of your X-ray indicates that your hip is extensively worn, you may be a candidate for total hip replacement.
+If you are getting no relief with the more conservative measures you may be wondering “What can be done now?”

 The answer may well be a total hip replacement done with the most advanced minimally invasive surgical techniques and rehabilitation program available anywhere in the world.
-As a recognized leader, teacher and innovator in minimally invasive surgical techniques for total hip replacement surgery, Dr. Robert Zehr of the Zehr Center for Orthopaedics has had the opportunity to refine the various aspects of the surgical experience for his patients both in the operating room and in the care postoperatively.
+As a recognized leader, teacher and innovator in minimally invasive surgical techniques for total hip replacement surgery, Dr. Robert Zehr of the Zehr Center for Orthopaedics has had the opportunity to refine the various aspects of the surgical experience for his patients both in the operating room and in post-operative care.
 Currently, Dr. Zehr does more hip replacements than any other surgeon in Collier County as recorded by the Florida Agency for Health Care Administration(1).

-Total Hip Replacement Surgery is certainly not new or uncommon.
+Total hip replacement surgery is certainly not new or uncommon.
 In fact, last year it is estimated that some 300,000 Americans underwent this highly successful operation to relieve the pain of an arthritic or broken hip joint.
 You may not be aware, but surgical techniques can vary greatly among different surgeons based on training, skill and experience.
 It is worth your time to become aware of these variations and how they might apply to you.

 The most experienced surgeons become well versed in the technique that they have used for years, yet the question for surgeons and patients always remains–can it be done better?
 The answer is unequivocally — YES!